Victims of child sex trafficking went to a foster facility that allegedly trafficked them again

 Paul Yetter, an attorney who represents foster-care children in the larger class-action lawsuit that Jack is presiding over, said not all of the 11 children who lived at the Refuge Ranch had been removed from the foster-care facility until Wednesday.

 “This is a tragic and shameful situation,” he told The Post.
 “Even worse than what’s happening to these girls is the fact that the state took six weeks to report it to the court.
 Beyond that, the state kept these girls in the same facility for six weeks before they finally moved them out.
-Who knows what sort of additional abuse happened during that time.”
+Who knows what sort of additional abuse happened during that time?”

 In a statement on Thursday, Gov. Greg Abbott (R) called the reports of child sex trafficking “abhorrent.”